-Something ‘Red Dead Redemption 2’ Is Happening Next Week, Will Rockstar Announce A Release Date?
+Something About ‘Red Dead Redemption 2’ Is Happening Next Week, Will Rockstar Announce A Release Date?

-Those hotly anticipating the latest Red Dead Redemption 2 will want to tune into the Rockstar website next Thursday, September 28 at 11 a.m.
-ET / 8 a.m.
+Those hotly anticipating the latest Red Dead Redemption 2 will want to tune into the Rockstar website next Thursday, September 28, at 11 a.m.
+ET/8 a.m.
 PT.
 The list of possibilities includes details on the story, characters, and setting.
-It’s also hopeful that a release date, or at least a release window will be shared as well.
+It’s also hoped that a release date, or at least a release window, will be shared as well.

 Rockstar Games delayed Red Dead Redemption 2 to Spring 2018 this past May.
 Publisher Take-Two Interactive later clarified that the release will not be before the start of its 2019 fiscal year, which begins on April 1, 2018.
 This places the game’s launch window in April through June 20.